Spring Valley (Washington, D.C.): History

 The neighborhood was the flagship development of the W.C. and A.N.
 Miller Companies, which sold its first homes in the subdivision in 1928, and built and sold homes there over the next 80 years.
 The neighborhood was originally deed-restricted, with W.C. and A.N.
 Miller prohibiting the sale or rental of the property to "persons of Negro blood or extraction, or to any person of Semitic race, blood, or origin, which racial description shall be deemed to include Armenians, Jews, Hebrews, Persians, and Syrians"; the Millers claimed that these covenants reflected the desires of the residents, and not the prejudice of the company or its officers, and anyway could not be eliminated.
-Although the U.S. Supreme Court ruled such covenants were unenforceable in 1948, they remained in the language of the deeds and were the subject of litigation into the 1960s.
+Although the U.S. Supreme Court ruled such covenants were unenforceable in 1948, they remained in the language of the deeds and were the subject of litigation until the passage of the 1968 Fair Housing Act.

 Much of the land was formerly owned by American University.
 In 1917 the federal government established a weapons testing facility on land leased from the university, and the U.S. Army established Camp Leach to produce and test chemical weapons there, including mustard gas components, lewisite, and arsenic.
 The Army closed down the facility after World War I, and the university sold off the property for development.
 In 1993, construction workers discovered unexploded chemical mortar rounds and 75mm shells, and the U.S. Army Corps of Engineers carried out a cleanup dubbed Operation Safe Removal over the next two years which uncovered 141 munitions, including 42 poison gas shells.
 Nevertheless, reports of health problems continued and in 1997, the U.S. Agency for Toxic Substances and Disease Registry, at the request of D.C.
 Department of Health officials, released a report indicating the Army Corps of Engineers had botched the cleanup.
 Further investigations found that the contamination was not widespread, and limits to certain plots, notably the home at 4825 Glenbrook Road NW.
 Its owners, whose lawyers characterized the plot as the "mother of all toxic dumps," settled a federal lawsuit with the government, American University, and W.C. and A.N.
 Miller, and the house was demolished in 2012.
 Excavation and restoration at the 4825 Glenbrook site took 8 years, being declared complete in August 2020.

 The cleanup by 2013 had cost the army $221 million, before being paused in 2014 for three years.
 Between 2000 and 2017, more than 500 additional munition items, 400 pounds of laboratory glassware, and 100 tons of contaminated soil were removed as the cleanup continued.
 Work was paused with the discovery of an unknown substance containing low levels of mustard gas, and again after seven workers were sickened.
 By 2018, more than 1,600 homes had been screened for potentially elevated levels of arsenic, and contaminated soil had been removed from 180 homes.